Cheers to you having an amazing winter vacation in Park City.

 Taking a bobsled ride at Utah Olympic Park.

 One of the legacies of hosting the 2002 Winter Games is Utah Olympic Park, which hosted several of the competitions, including bobsled and luge.
 "It’s a destination in its own right," says Jayson Thiros, a ski and snowboard tech at Breeze Ski Rental.
 “Visitors can take the ride of their lives flying 60 miles an hour down the Olympic bobsled track, watch the U.S. Ski team train along with luge and skeleton athletes, and visit the two free museums (the Alf Engen Ski Museum and Eccles Salt Lake 2002 Olympic Winter Games Museum).”
 Don’t worry, the bobsled is piloted by an experienced veteran, but you’ll still get the thrill of descending down the track like an Olympian.
-Utah Olympic Park has a ropes and zipline course to explore year-round, as well.
+Utah Olympic Park has a rope and zipline course to explore year-round, as well.

 7. TALK TO LOCALS